Highfivery/zero-spam-for-wordpress/readme.txt

 = WordPress Zero Spam needs your support =

-**WordPress Zero Spam is free — completely free & always will be.** It is hard to continue development and support for this free plugin without contributions from users like you.
-If you enjoy using WordPress Zero Spam and find it useful, please consider making a [donation](https://www.benmarshall.me/donate/?utm_source=wordpress.org&utm_medium=plugin&utm_campaign=wordpress_zero_spam).
-Your donation will help encourage and support the plugin’s continued development and better user support.
+**WordPress Zero Spam is free — completely free & always will be.** It's hard to continue development and provide support without contributions.
+If you find using WordPress Zero Spam useful, please consider making a [donation](https://www.benmarshall.me/donate/?utm_source=wordpress.org&utm_medium=plugin&utm_campaign=wordpress_zero_spam).
+Your donation will help encourage and support the plugin's continued development and user support.

 * Like our [Facebook Page](https://www.facebook.com/zerospamorg/)
 * Follow us on [Twitter](https://www.facebook.com/zerospamorg)